JanssenProject/jans/docs/CONTRIBUTING.md

 Here is how we [continously triage](./community/triage.md) new issues and PRs so that contributors can contribute faster and better.

-## Code Conventions and Good Practices
+## Code Conventions and Guidelines

 ### Commits
 As commit convention, we adopt [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/), we have an history